Porsche Club of America (PCA) - Potomac Region

 Let's say you're accepted to an event.
 Here's what you need to do to prepare:

-• Helmet must be at least SA2010 (includes Snell M2010 Motorcycle helmets).
-Note: Snell approved Motorcycle helmets will only be allowed for Green and Blue run group drivers in cars NOT equipped with any of the following: roll bars, cages, racing seats, 5- or 6-point harnesses.
-Motorcycle helmets of any type or date are NOT allowed for drivers in the White, Black or Red run groups.
-You can rent or buy a helmet from OG Racing (1-800-934-9112 or 703-257-0009) or other high performance auto store.
+• Helmet must be at least SA 2015.
+A head-and-neck restraint system must be worn when using a harness.
+Note: Snell approved Motorcycle helmets (at least M2015) are allowed in Green & Blue run groups in cars NOT equipped with: roll bars, cages, racing seats, or 5 - 6 point harnesses.
+M-rated helmets are NOT allowed for drivers in the White, Black or Red groups.
+You can rent or buy a helmet from OG Racing (1-800-934-9112 or 703-257-0009) or other high performance auto safety stores.

-• Download the Potomac DE specific Tech form here.
+• Download the Potomac DE Tech Inspection form for the current year (no substitutions allowed).

-• Take the tech form and attend the technical inspection for your event about 1 week before the event (check the schedule on the Potomac website).
-The club conducts a tech inspection prior to every event at a local Porsche garage or dealership.
-If you're not local, you can have your garage perform the tech inspection using the same form.
+• Take the tech form and attend the technical inspection for your event about 1 or 2 weeks before the event (check the schedule on the Potomac website).
+The club conducts a tech inspection prior to every event at a repair shop or Porsche dealership in the DC metro area.
+If you're not local, you can have your professional mechanic perform the tech inspection using the same form.
 Bring the form to the track with Section A filled out and signed by a tech inspector!

 • Bring plenty of drinking water.
-Breakfast and lunch are available at the track.
+Breakfast and lunch are usually available at Summit Point Main.

 • Dress for any kind of weather, following the local weather reports.
 Wear layers of clothing so you can adjust.
-For safety reasons, all clothing should be made of all natural fabric - do not wear any clothing made of synthetic fiber.
-You will have to wear a long sleeve shirt and long pants for your track sessions.
-You will need some kind of closed toe lace up shoes for good pedal action.
+For safety reasons, all clothing should be made of all-natural fabric - do not wear any clothing made of synthetic fiber.
+You are required to wear a long sleeve shirt and long pants for your track sessions.
+You will need some kind of closed toe lace up shoes for good pedal response.
 A pair of tennis sneakers will do fine when you are starting out, although the thick rubber sole may reduce pedal feel.
 Boots, sandals or loafers are not permitted.
 A pair of thin driving gloves is also a good idea.

 • Bring a tarp or plastic sheet big enough to wrap all your stuff up including all the stuff in your car.
 Also, think about taking any superfluous stuff out of your car before leaving your house.